 Description

-DESCRIPTION: the original arches of the bridge can be seen on the undersides where they rise sharply from the piers to a narrow point.
-The road carried on these arches would have been between 2.75m and 3m wide.
-When the bridge was widened, new arches were added which spring from the cutwaters and increased the road width to 4m.
+The original arches of the bridge are visible on the undersides, where they rise sharply from the piers to a narrow point.
+The road carried on these arches was originally between 2.75 meters and 3 meters wide.
+When the bridge was widened, new arches were added, springing from the cutwaters, which increased the road width to 4 meters.

-Above the arches there is a projecting string course and above this the parapets.
-At the points where the cutwaters rise, these continue above the stringcourse as pilasters.
-The parapets have chamfered ashlar copings.
+Above the arches, there is a projecting string course, and above this are the parapets.
+At the points where the cutwaters rise, they continue above the string course as pilasters.
+The parapets feature chamfered ashlar copings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.